 Please email PDFs of your letter of interest, résumé and a writing sample of no more than 3 pages to firstname.lastname@example.org with the subject “Policy & Organizing Intern.”
 Please state in your letter of interest how you learned of this position.

-For Spring 2019: Applications will be accepted until February 1, 2019 and will be reviewed as they are received.
+For Summer 2020: Applications will be accepted until May 15, 2020 and will be reviewed as they are received.

-For Summer 2019: Applications will be accepted until May 1, 2019 and will be reviewed as they are received.
+For Fall 2020: Applications will be accepted until September 15, 2020 and will be reviewed as they are received.